Kyoto-Style Sushi Making Class in a Traditional Restaurant

 Meeting Point and Meeting Time

-Meet your host at Kikyo Sushi restaurant, conveniently located between Nijo Castle and the Kyoto Gyoen National Garden.
-Please arrive at least 10 minutes before class time.
+Meet your host at Kikyo Sushi, conveniently located between Nijo Castle and the Kyoto Gyoen National Garden.
+Please arrive at least 10 minutes before the class is scheduled to start.
 More detailed information and a Google Maps link will be provided upon booking.

 Remarks